distribution/distribution/docs/recipes/nginx.md

     mkdir -p auth data
     ```

-2. Create the main nginx configuration you will use.
+2. Create the main nginx configuration.
 Paste this code block into a new file called `auth/nginx.conf`:

     ```conf
     events {